yyberry/yyberry.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: I am currently an internation student majoring in Computer Science at Denmark.
+subtitle: I am eager and ready to start full-time employment immediately.
 ---

 My name is Jingyu Huang.
 I show insterests in the following areas: